jimini55/cdk-leastprivilege/README.md

 ### Will cdklp address all IAM security concerns for developers?

-While cdklp aids in deploying CDK with the least privilege, [setting a permission boundary is recommended,](https://aws.amazon.com/blogs/devops/secure-cdk-deployments-with-iam-permission-boundaries/) however, cdklp is invaluable in identifying the exact permissions required for developers, which is crucial for navigating internal security approval processes, especially in environments with strict IAM policies.
+While cdklp aids in deploying CDK with the least privilege, [setting a permission boundary is recommended.](https://aws.amazon.com/blogs/devops/secure-cdk-deployments-with-iam-permission-boundaries/) cdklp is useful when you need to identify the exact permissions required for a certain CDK app.
+For instance, you may need to navigate internal security approval processes, especially in environments with strict IAM policies.

 ### How does cdklp differ from the original open-source project?